nuggetbucket54/dubins-path-sim/README.md

 </div>

 ## How to run
-1. Make sure matplotlib is installed
+1. Make sure matplotlib is installed for running `dubins_graph.py`
 2. Um just run `python3 dubins.py` for the algorithm only and `python3 dubins_graph.py` for the interactive visualization tool lol

 ## About Dubins paths